core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Appendix A of {{I-D.ietf-core-resource-directory}} shows an example registration of an application group into a Resource Directory (RD), along with the CoAP group it uses and the resources supported by the application group.
 In this example an application group name "lights" is encoded in the "ep" (endpoint) attribute of the RD registration entry.
 The CoAP group is ff35:30:2001:db8:f1::8000:1 and the "NoSec" security group is used.

+#### Security Groups ### {#sec-groupnaming-sec}

-A security group is identified by a stable and invariant string used as group name, which is generally not related with other kinds of group identifiers, specific to the chosen security solution.
+A security group is identified by a stable and invariant string used as group name.
+This is generally not related with other kinds of group identifiers that may be specific of the used security solution.

 The "NoSec" security group name MUST be only used to represent the case of group communication without any security.
-It is typically characterized by the absence of any security group name, identifier, or security-related data structures in the CoAP message.
+This typically results in CoAP messages that do not include any security group name, identifier, or security-related data structures.

 ### Group Creation and Membership ### {#sssec-group-creation}
 To create a CoAP group, a configuring entity defines an IP multicast address (or hostname) for the group and optionally a UDP port number in case it differs from the default CoAP port 5683.
 Then, it configures one or more devices as listeners to that IP multicast address, with a CoAP endpoint listening on the group's associated UDP port.
 These endpoints/devices are the group members.
 The configuring entity can be, for example, a local application with pre-configuration, a user, a software developer, a cloud service, or a local commissioning tool.
 Also, the devices sending CoAP requests to the group in the role of CoAP client need to be configured with the same information, even though they are not necessarily group members.
 One way to configure a client is to supply it with a CoAP Group URI.
 The IETF does not define a mandatory protocol to accomplish CoAP group creation. {{RFC7390}} defined an experimental protocol for configuration of group membership for unsecured group communication, based on JSON-formatted configuration resources.
 For IPv6 CoAP groups, common multicast address ranges that are used to configure group addresses from are ff1x::/16 and ff3x::/16.